Iliannnn/min-react/README.md

-# documatic-hackathon
+# min-react
-My Documatic Hackathon submission
+Min components for React.